1917 Russian Constituent Assembly election: Bolsheviks

 The Russian Social-Democratic Labour Party (Bolsheviks) campaigned for bread, peace and a government of Soviets.
 But the party leadership was divided on the issue of the Constituent Assembly.
 The moderates in the Central Committee held the opinion that the Constituent Assembly should become the supreme body to decide the future path of Russia.
 Lenin opposed this line.
-In an article edited after the elections, he stated that the proletariat cannot achieve victory if it does not win the majority of the population to its side.
+In an article edited after the elections, he stated that "the proletariat cannot achieve victory if it does not win the majority of the population to its side.
 But to limit that winning to polling a majority of votes in an election under the rule of the bourgeoisie, or to make it the condition for it, is crass stupidity, or else sheer deception of the workers.
 In order to win the majority of the population to its side the proletariat must, in the first place, overthrow the bourgeoisie and seize state power; secondly, it must introduce Soviet power and completely smash the old state apparatus, whereby it immediately undermines the rule, prestige and influence of the bourgeoisie and petty-bourgeois compromisers over the non-proletarian working people.
-Thirdly, it must entirely destroy the influence of the bourgeoisie and petty-bourgeois compromisers over the majority of the non-proletarian masses by satisfying their economic needs in a revolutionary way at the expense of the exploiters.
+Thirdly, it must entirely destroy the influence of the bourgeoisie and petty-bourgeois compromisers over the majority of the non-proletarian masses by satisfying their economic needs in a revolutionary way at the expense of the exploiters".

 The party emerged victorious in the two main cities; Petrograd and Moscow, and emerged the major party in urban Russia overall.
 It won an absolute majority of votes in the Baltic Fleet, the Northern Front and the Western Front.
 The call for immediate peace made the Bolsheviks popular in the military, winning around 42% of the votes from the armed forces.
-Often the election result is portrayed as an indicator for impopularity of the Bolsheviks, but as per Victor Serge the strong showing of the Bolshevik vote in the main cities 18 days after the October Revolution broke out shows that there was a popular mandate from the industrial workers for the Revolution.
+Often the election result is portrayed as an indicator for impopularity of the Bolsheviks, but as per Victor Serge the strong showing of the Bolshevik vote in the main cities 18 days after the October Revolution broke out shows that there was a popular mandate from the industrial workers for the revolution.

 Mensheviks

 By the time of the election, the Mensheviks had lost most of their influence in the workers' soviets.
-The election result confirmed the marginalization of the Mensheviks, obtaining a little over a million votes.
+The election result confirmed the marginalization of the Mensheviks, who obtained a little over a million votes.
 In a fifth of the constituencies, pro-war Mensheviks and Internationalists ran on competing slates and in Petrograd and Kharkov the defencists had set up their own local organizations.
 Nearly half of the Menshevik vote came from Georgia.